codysnow87/hello-world/README.md

 I'm a senior CS student at USM, and it feels good to type that!
 My first B.A. is in English, but I decided to return to school to get a B.S. in Computer Science.
 60 credit hours later, here I am!

 In my non-work and non-school time (which is very limited) I love to hike, read, and work on motorcycles.

+One more update test, since I have two email accounts tied to my github account, and I want to use my school email here.